Motorcycles, Boats, Planes, Bicycles

 Cycling under the influence (CUI) is a less-serious charge than Pennsylvania DUI, but still carries significant consequences.
 Bicycles aren't vehicles under Pennsylvania law, so the DUI statutes that govern passenger cars don't apply to cyclists.
 However, bicycles are covered under a separate law.

 Pennsylvania charges of riding a motorcycle, boating, flying or riding a bicycle under the influence of alcohol or drugs can bring serious repercussions, but it may be possible to fight the charges with the help of a skilled defense lawyer.
-An experienced Pennsylvania DUI attorney from Levow & Associates is ready to fight for your rights in any motorcycling under the influence, FUI, BUI or CUI charge.
+An experienced Pennsylvania DUI attorney from Levow DWI Law is ready to fight for your rights in any motorcycling under the influence, FUI, BUI or CUI charge.